nerfstudio-project/nerfstudio/README.md

 # Install nerfactory as a library
 pip install -e .

-# Install library with CUDA support.
-Change setup.py to `USE_CUDA = True` and then
-python setup.py develop

 # Install tiny-cuda-nn (tcnn) and apex to use with the graph_instant_ngp.yaml config
 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch